-Launched in 2019, The CFG Podcast has been created to give charity finance professionals and sector leaders insights into conversations on key issues in an easily accessible way.
+The CFG Podcast gives charity finance professionals and sector leaders insights into conversations happening in the sector in an easily accessible way.

 Never miss an episode follow our podcast on Spotify